 The youth-centric Internet loves to laud the fresh-faced “30 under 30” set, highlighting the remarkable achievements of the very young.
 But in the case of some of our culture’s most influential and enduring women, success and acclaim did not come quite so early.

-Here are six wildly successful ladies who didn’t hit their career peak until age 40 … or beyond.
+In honor of Women’s History Month, here are six wildly successful ladies who didn’t hit their career peak until age 40 … or beyond.

 Long before Vera was getting her couture wedding gowns plugged in “Sex and the City,” she was a competitive figure skater.
 No, really: In 1968 and ’69 Vera and her skating partner won U.S. National Championships.
 (In 2009, she was even inducted into the U.S. Figure Skating Hall of Fame.)
 But by the time she graduated Sarah Lawrence College with a degree in art history, Vera had decided to focus on fashion.
 She began working for Vogue shortly after graduation, working her way up to senior fashion editor at the tender age of 23.
 Vera would stay in the role for 15 years, eventually moving on to accessories design director at Ralph Lauren.

 But it wouldn’t be until 1989, when Vera was 40 years old and planning her wedding, that she even entertained the idea of opening her own bridal boutique.
 Frustrated with the lack of design options for brides, Vera ended up sketching and designing her own gown, which she had made for $10,000.